-At our Ventana tasting room, we serve tapas to accompany our Spanish wines.
+At our Terra Alta Bistro, we serve tapas to accompany our Spanish wines.
 What are tapas, exactly?
 The definition might be a little more complex than you would think.
 The most basic way to explain what tapas are is that they are small plates of food, often served with a glass of wine or another beverage.

 The Origin of Tapas

 Just like you may get different answers when you ask what tapas are, you are likely going to get various responses for how tapas originated.
 This will depend on who you are talking to.
 There is not one definitive origin story for this style of food, but there are some likely possibilities.